-The first and last name of the student

-The reason for the absence
+- The first and last name of the student - The reason for the absence

-The date of the absence
+• The date of the absence

-The parent's name/signature
+• The parent's name/signature

-Board Policy states that a parent has 72 hours (three business days) in which to clear an absence and any unverified absence not cleared in 72 hours (three business days) will automatically be recorded as a Truancy.
-Students arriving to school after 8:05 a.m. will be given an unverified absence.
+Absence not cleared in 72 hours (three business days) will automatically be recorded as a Truancy and should be cleared when possible.
+Students arriving to school after 8:15 a.m. on regular start days and 9:35 on late start days will be given an unverified absence.